Skip to main content

 Traditional Crop Insurance

-Producers can purchase insurance policies at a subsidized rate under the Federal crop insurance program.
+Producers can purchase insurance policies at a subsidized rate under FCIP.
 These insurance policies make indemnity payments to producers based on current losses related to either below-average yields (crop yield insurance) or below-average revenue (revenue insurance).

-Policies are sold through private insurance companies under a Standard Reinsurance Agreement (SRA).
+Policies are sold through private insurance companies called Authorized Insurance Providers (AIPs) under a Standard Reinsurance Agreement (SRA).
 USDA's Risk Management Agency (RMA) subsidizes the insurance premiums, as well as a portion of the companies' administrative and operating expenses, and shares underwriting gains and losses with the companies.
-Premium subsidy rates have increased for a number of policy types in recent decades, so on average producers pay only around 40 percent of their premiums.
-Crop insurance is available for more than 100 commodities, including some animals and animal products.
+Congress has periodically raised premium subsidy rates for certain types of policies, such that in 2024, on average, producers were responsible for paying only 38 percent of their policy premiums.
+Crop insurance is available for more than 120 unique agricultural commodities, including coverage for some animals and animal products.
 However, coverage is not available for all commodities in all areas, and all types of insurance are not available for all commodities.
 On crop policies, farmers sign up for insurance before planting, but usually pay premiums after harvest.

 Several types of crop yield and revenue insurance and livestock insurance plans are available: